jessxwu/jessxwu.github.io/src/content/blog/2025-07-19-perfect-days.md

 >
 > Like the idea that I’m like — that I’m like this princess who needs things to be a certain way— it’s just so pathetic.

-So maybe this film isn’t really for those who already live simply.
+This film isn’t really for those who already live simply.
 It feels more directed at those who aspire to - the ones burnt out by noise, seeking refuge in stillness.
 But there’s an irony in that.
-Because it’s often the people who can afford to spend thousands of pounds on wellness retreats who are most drawn to this aesthetic.
-The ones checking into beautifully branded mindfulness escapes, curated to help you disconnect, but just enough to post about it after.
+Because it’s often people with a certain kind of privilege - the time, the headspace, the access - who are most drawn to this aesthetic (myself included, in many ways).
+The ones checking into beautifully branded mindfulness escapes and digital detoxes, curated to help you disconnect - but just enough to talk about it (and post about it) after.

 <figure>
   <img src="/perfect-days-5-white-lotus-1.webp" alt="White Lotus - Timothy Ratliff talking to the monk" />